EmmanuelLefevre/AngularTemplate/README.md

 }
 ```

-💡 A full documentation have been added in the template file...
+💡 A full documentation have been added in `.prettierrc.js`...

 Installer l'extension Trivago pour le tri des imports.